tromp/ChessPositionRanking/README.md

 # Bug Bounties

 Since validity of these results hinges on the ranking including all legal positions, a bounty of $256 is hereby offered to the first person to file an issue with a legal but unrankable position.
 A bounty of $128 is offered for a rankable position for which unranking reports the wrong multiplicity.
+Finally, a bounty of $32 is offered for a proof game for one of the 384 positions claimed to be illegal.

 # Interesting observations